Stowne1/TaoTracker/README.md

 # $taotracker

-A responsive crypto dashboard for tracking $TAO and major cryptocurrencies...
+A responsive crypto dashboard for tracking $TAO cryptocurrency